Pharmacovigilance in Products Subject to Licensing Agreements

 Date: 27 Nov – 28 Nov 2019*

-Partnerships between pharmaceutical companies (through in-licencing, co-development, co-marketing or co-promotion) to develop and market products are becoming increasingly common.
-Due to the stringently regulated environment for pharmacovigilance activities and responsibilities, particularly in Europe, all parties to licensing agreements need to be fully aware of and compliant with the pharmacovigilance requirements that are often detailed in separate safety agreements.
-In the EU, the expectations at a high level guidance for Marketing Authorisation Holders (MAHs) to ensure fulfilment of pharmacovigilance obligations when entering into contractual arrangements with Third Parties are provided in Volume 9 of the “Rules Governing Medicinal Products in the European Union”.
+Partnerships between pharmaceutical companies to develop and market products are becoming increasingly common.
+Due to the stringently regulated environment for pharmacovigilance activities and responsibilities, particularly in Europe, all parties to licensing agreements need to be fully aware of, and compliant with, the pharmacovigilance requirements that are often detailed in separate safety agreements.
+In the EU, the expectations for Marketing Authorisation Holders (MAHs) to ensure fulfilment of pharmacovigilance obligations when entering into contractual arrangements with Third Parties are provided in EU Good Pharmacovigilance Practice guidelines.

 The Pharmacovigilance in Products Subject to Licensing Agreements course is a balanced mix of presentations and workshops facilitated by speakers with experience in these areas.